Red Wind Hakone Grass

 An attractive mounding grass with cascading brilliant yellow leaves that are green striped; foliage will become increasingly red as the season progresses; great for containers, paired with hostas, or edging a water feature; excellent ornamental interest

-Red Wind Hakone Grass' attractive grassy leaves are yellow in color with prominent green stripes and tinges of red.
+Red Wind Hakone Grass is primarily valued in the garden for its cascading habit of growth.
+It attractive grassy leaves are yellow in color with prominent green stripes and tinges of red.
 As an added bonus, the foliage turns a gorgeous dark red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Red Wind Hakone Grass is a dense herbaceous perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.